FerretDB/FerretDB/website/docs/quickstart-guide/systemd.md

 # Systemd Unit

 With both DEB and RPM package we ship the systemd unit, to start FerretDB automatically.
-If the FerretDB is not installed yet, please refer to the one of the matching pages.
+If FerretDB is not installed yet, please refer to the [`.deb`](https://docs.ferretdb.io/quickstart-guide/deb/) or [`.rpm`](https://docs.ferretdb.io/quickstart-guide/rpm/) installation pages.

-The unit file provides some simple environment variables as an example.
+The unit file provides some basic environment variables as an example.
 They should be overwritten with the proper configuration, with the [correct flags](../configuration/flags.md).

 ```